VoidedClouds/van-htm/README.md

 - A DOM `Node`
 - A CSS selector string (e.g., `#modal-root`)

-> **Note:** For `rmPortals` to work correctly, portals should only be nested as direct children (first child level) of their parent element.
+> **Note:** For `rmPortals` to work correctly, portals should only be the direct child of their parent element.
 Nesting portals deeper will prevent `rmPortals` from removing them properly.

 [Try on CodePen](https://codepen.io/VoidedClouds/pen/GggLYdB)